Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Applications and Simulations

 for true parameters $ \bfbeta_0, \bftheta_0 $ (see below), and a zero mean noise process $ \{ e_t \} $.

-Whereas there is a vast of literature on performance guarantees for neural networks, results about parameter-consistency are quite limited.
-Under ideal conditions, nonlinear least squares estimators of fixed-topology neural networks are consistent and asymptotically normal, \cite{WhiteHalbert1992}.
-We confine here to this setting, mainly because recent and ongoing work on statistical guarantees for networks with multiple layers is not yet settled, although the results of \cite{LohWainwright2015} for penalized $M$-estimators under restricted strong convexity (RSC) are potentially applicable to wide classes of deep networks, see also the recent result about RSC for the least squares loss of \cite{BanerjeeEtAl2022}, where local minima in layer-wise $ \ell_2 $-balls around a random initialization are considered.
-Further, for the perceptron with additive i.i.d. noise \cite{pmlr-v48-yangc16} have shown that the $ \ell_1 $-penalized least squares estimator, $ \hat{\bfbeta}_m $, attains under suitable conditions optimal rates of convergence by showing that with high probability $O\left( \sqrt{\frac{s\log d}{m} } \right) $ for the parameter vector, where $ s $ is the number of active entries of the true parameter.
+Whereas there is a vast of literature on performance guarantees for neural networks, results about parameter--consistency are quite limited.
+Under ideal conditions, nonlinear least squares estimators of fixed--topology neural networks are consistent and asymptotically normal, \cite{WhiteHalbert1992}.
+We confine here to this setting, mainly because recent and ongoing work on statistical guarantees for networks with multiple layers is not yet settled, although the results of \cite{LohWainwright2015} for penalized $M$--estimators under restricted strong convexity (RSC) are potentially applicable to wide classes of deep networks, see also the recent result about RSC for the least squares loss of \cite{BanerjeeEtAl2022}, where local minima in layer--wise $ \ell_2 $--balls around a random initialization are considered.
+Further, for the perceptron with additive i.i.d. noise \cite{pmlr-v48-yangc16} have shown that the $ \ell_1 $--penalized least squares estimator, $ \hat{\bfbeta}_m $, attains under suitable conditions with high probability the optimal rate of convergence $O\left( \sqrt{\frac{s\log d}{m} } \right) $, where $ s $ is the number of active entries of the true parameter.